christiansakai/yovite/README.md

 #YoVite
 A Yo Hackathon project.
 NYC Saturday June 26th 2014 at Bitly HQ.

+#How to use
+1. Clone this repo
+2. `npm install`
+3. `npm start`
+4. Go to localhost:3000
+5. Fill the form and send Yovite!

 ##Contributors
 * Nathan Epstein (https://github.com/NathanEpstein)
 * Christian